-The campaign can run anywhere from one to six months.
-After it’s complete, you make another appointment with the car company to have the decal removed.
+A campaign, depending on the advertiser and the car wrap company, usually runs anywhere from one to six months, or in some cases, even longer.
+After a campaign is complete, you make another appointment with the car company to have the decal removed.

 - They don’t charge a fee: Real car wrap companies don’t charge drivers an application fee.
 You should be earning money, not paying for the service.

 - They cover the wrapping cost: Car wrap businesses cover the cost of applying and removing the car wraps.
 If they ask you to pay or say they’ll reimburse you, look for another company.